adetaylor/webkit-wiki/Pull-Requests.md

 <img width="382" alt="Screen Shot 2022-05-19 at 4 49 23 PM" src="https://user-images.githubusercontent.com/57686024/169422157-1d9444ec-a69f-49ef-9172-81a961161887.png">

-4.Once your expectations and commit message have been added, you can then submit your pull-request by running `Tools/Scripts/git-webkit pr`. from there your pull-request will be created, and submitted to [WebKit Pull Requests](https://github.com/WebKit/WebKit/pulls).
+4. Once your expectations and commit message have been added, you can then submit your pull-request by running `Tools/Scripts/git-webkit pr`. from there your pull-request will be created, and submitted to [WebKit Pull Requests](https://github.com/WebKit/WebKit/pulls).
 A link directly to your pull-request will be in your terminal output.

 5. Go to your pull-request with the provided link.
 Then on the right side of the page under the `labels` tab you will add `unsafe-merge-queue` just like the example below:
 <img width="307" alt="Screen Shot 2022-05-19 at 4 38 14 PM" src="https://user-images.githubusercontent.com/57686024/169421389-38e57a73-2ba1-4a0e-baa5-4b610e41d117.png">